MUnique/OpenMU/docs/Bots.md

 - **`Potion stock charges`** — how many charges of healing and of mana potions a bot restocks to at a merchant.
 Depends on what the shops sell: a server whose potions come in stacks of 255 fills the target in a single purchase.
-- **`Reset bots`** — purges and regenerates the whole population on the next start, then clears itself.
+- **`Reset bots`** — deletes the whole population and generates it again, then clears itself.
+With the number of accounts set to zero it deletes without generating anything.
+- **`Purge bots`** — deletes the whole population WITHOUT generating a new one, and switches the feature off.
+It works with the feature enabled or disabled;
+  the switch-off is what makes it a purge, since the same pass would otherwise create the population again right after deleting it.
+Clears itself afterwards.

 ## What a bot does